 “Hey Doc, when can I run with my puppy?”

-Veterinarians get this question a lot, and the answer is: It depends.
+Veterinarians get this question a lot.

 While vets are huge fans of regular exercise for dogs’ emotional and physical health, we recommend holding off running with a dog until its musculoskeletal system is fully mature.